kpzoo/epoch-sampling-skyline-plot/README.md

 K. Parag, L. du Plessis, and O. Pybus.
 An integrated framework for the joint inference of demographic history and sampling intensity from genealogies or genetic sequences.
 BioRxiv, 686378, 2019.

+Related repositories: the Bayesian implementation of the ESP (BESP) and other extensions of the ESP available at https://github.com/laduplessis/BESP_paper-analyses

 Dependencies: